 A simple substance use test is the CAGE test.
 “C” – have you ever felt the need to Cut down or eliminate use?
 “A” – Have you ever become Angry or Aggravated when someone discusses drinking or drug use with or about you?
 “G” – Have you ever felt Guilty about your drinking or substance use, or Guilt about something you did or said while drinking or using?
 “E” – Have you ever had an Eye opener; a drink or hit in the morning to start your day or “hair of the dog that bit you”?
-If you answered yes to any of these questions, you might want to discuss this with a Licensed or Certified Substance Use Disorder Counselor.
+Or, has drinking caused a different type of “eye opener”?
+This eye opener could include getting arrested, blacking out, fighting?
+Did you experience something completely unexpected happening while using alcohol or drugs that causes you to take pause; makes you wonder about your use?
+If you answered yes to any of these questions, you might want to discuss this with a Licensed (LCAS) or Certified (CSAC) Substance Use Disorder Counselor.

-For use of opioids, marijuana, cocaine, and other drugs ask yourself if these are legal?
-What could happen if family or police caught me possessing or using these substances?
+Do friends or family believe your life is the best it can be while drinking or using other substances?
+For use of opioids, marijuana, cocaine, and other drugs – are these are legal?
+Can you stop using these for 30 – 90 days without a desire to resume use?
+What might happen if you are caught by family or police possessing or using these substances?
 Does your job drug test?
-Do you ever drive while using any substances, including alcohol?
+Do you ever drive with drugs, including alcohol, in your system?
 Is creating a criminal history okay for you?
 Is going to prison acceptable?
 These are just a few of the things to consider when using or possessing illegal substances.

 Do you use or drink most days of the week?
 Does it take more of the substance to get the desired feeling?
 Cocaine and opioids, including heroin and street opiates, are notorious for building tolerance in a short period of time.
 Does it seem that the drugs are not as good as they used to be?
-If these apply, you are building tolerance to the drug.
+If these apply, you are experiencing tolerance to the drug, including alcohol.

 Our goal at First Step Services, LLC is very simple…do our best to help every client and patient never have another problem of any type with alcohol or drugs.
 If that is your goal, too, contact us today at (919) 833-8899 or email “info@firststepnc(dot)com.”